gtri/upstage/docs/source/user_guide/how_tos/active_states.rst

 Creating your own
 =================

-To create you own Active State, subclass :py:class:`~upstage.states.ActiveState`.
+To create you own Active State, subclass :py:class:`~upstage_des.states.ActiveState`.

 The bare minimum is to implement the ``_active`` method.